 The Student Publications Board is a college committee composed of faculty, students and administrators.
-The committee is responsible for selecting editors, recommending advisors and establishing guidelines for the Harbinger and Point of View and to ensure adherence to the guidelines.
-The committee also acts as a hearing board for those wishing to express suggestions, complaints or questions about the publications.
-Further information may be obtained through the Student Activities office, A336.
+The committee is responsible for selecting editors, recommending advisors and establishing guidelines for The Harbinger and Point of View and to ensure adherence to these guidelines.
+The committee also acts as a hearing board for those wishing to express suggestions, complaints or questions about these publications.
+For more information, stop by the Student Activities office, A336.